How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 3. How can I tell if a Remote Desktop has access to the server?

-Open "Computer management," and then "Local Users and groups."
-Now, you can see who has access to the server by opening the "Administrators group" and "Remote Desktop Users group."
+To view server access, open the "Computer management" and then "Local Users and groups" sections.
+This allows you to see who has access to the server by checking the "Administrators group" and "Remote Desktop Users group."

 Related Articles